w3c-ccg/traceability-vocab/DEVELOPMENT.md

 1. `schemas-to-openapi.js` builds the yml file for the [Open API Spec](https://w3c-ccg.github.io/traceability-vocab/openapi/)
 2. `openapi-to-context.js` builds the JSON-LD context from the Open API spec which is written to `/docs/contexts/traceability-v1.jsonld`
 3. `schemas-to-vocab.js` builds the html files for the schemas which are referenced from `/docs/index.html` in the spec

+## Generating Proofs

+New credentials can be added to the vocabulary by adding a new file inside `/docs/openapi/components/schemas/credentials/` with an issuer `did:key:z6MktiSzqF9kqwdU8VkdBKx56EYzXfpgnNPUAGznpicNiWfn`.
+From there you can goto the `/packages/traceability-schemas/scripts/` directory and run `node regenerate.js`.
+This will generate a proof for credentials without a proof or otherwise fail to validate because of a broken proof.